A co-op owner profile of Dana Smith & Victor Madge, owner 32

 I believe there is a revolution happening—an evolution—to a local market economy.
 More and more people are opening their eyes to the reality that our planet has limited resources and that we need to use them wisely.
 This consciousness is growing, and I am very proud to be a part of it.

-Photo credit: Whitney Ulven Photography
+Photo courtesy of Whitney Ulven Photography